Austin Collie

-Austin Kirk Collie (born November 11, 1985) is a Canadian former professional gridiron football wide receiver.
-He was drafted by the Indianapolis Colts of the National Football League (NFL) in the fourth round (127th overall) in the 2009 NFL Draft.
-He played college football for the Brigham Young University Cougars.
+Austin Kirk Collie (born November 11, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the BYU Cougars and was selected by the Indianapolis Colts in the fourth round of the 2009 NFL draft.
 Collie also played in the NFL for the New England Patriots and in the Canadian Football League (CFL) for the BC Lions.

 Early life

 Collie was born in Hamilton, Ontario, Canada, to American parents Scott and Nicole Collie.
-Scott Collie played football at Brigham Young University (BYU) from 1979 to 1982 and played professionally in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and briefly in the NFL for the San Francisco 49ers during the 1983 pre-season.
+Scott Collie played football at Brigham Young University (BYU) from 1979 to 1982 and played professionally in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and briefly in the NFL for the San Francisco 49ers during the 1983 preseason.

-Collie starred as a wide receiver at Oak Ridge High School and garnered many awards.
+Collie starred as a wide receiver at Oak Ridge High School in El Dorado Hills, California, and garnered many awards.
 He was a PrepStar and SuperPrep All-American as well as being voted Northern California's Most Valuable Player.
 During his senior season, he recorded 60 receptions for a total of 978 yards and 18 touchdowns.
 In 2004, Collie became an Eagle Scout.

 In December 2009, Collie's hometown newspaper, The Sacramento Bee, named him Sacramento Area's Player of the Decade (2000–2009).

 College career

 In 2004, Collie was named MWC Freshman of the Year.
 He was also named the MVP of the 2007 Las Vegas Bowl and named to the All-MWC first-team in 2008.

 Collie set a series of records during his three-year career at BYU (2004, 2007–2008).

 Additionally, Collie was also one of the highest rated wide receivers in college football during his junior season in which he was selected to the college football All–American team.

-On January 9, 2009, Collie announced in a press conference that he would forgo his senior year and enter the 2009 NFL Draft.
+On January 9, 2009, Collie announced in a press conference that he would forgo his senior year and enter the 2009 NFL draft.
 The Indianapolis Colts drafted him in the fourth round, 127th overall.